Subscribe... SIGN UP IN THE 'SUBSCRIBE' BOX NEAR THE FOOT OF THIS PAGE TO RECEIVE EMAIL NOTIFICATIONS ABOUT EVENTS.

 Tracton Arts & Community Centre is located in beautiful, rural surroundings near the village of Minane Bridge, County Cork.
 It offers a broad range of facilities in a magnificently restored and extended old school house including conference room facilities and a theatre.
 Hosting a range of activities to suit young and old, passive or active, the community centre has become the heart of local community life; from exercise classes to art classes, and meetings for mothers & toddlers to activities for the retired.
 The attached Inkwell Theatre has hosted a wide variety of shows; from local, amateur drama groups and choirs through to international performers such as the Vanbrugh Quartet, Luka Bloom and Mick Flannery.

-Outside the grounds are being thoughtfully landscaped, there is a large car park, a running track of almost 400m and a purpose built bread & pizza oven.
+We have a lift to facilitate accessibility, and outside there is a large car park, a running track of almost 400m and a purpose built bread & pizza oven.

 For further information and pictures of the rooms and facilities available for booking please click here.

-Outside the grounds are being thoughtfully landscaped, there is a large car park, a running track of almost 400m and a purpose built bread & pizza oven.
+We have a lift to facilitate accessibility, and outside there is a large car park, a running track of almost 400m and a purpose built bread & pizza oven.

 For further information and pictures of the rooms and facilities available for booking please click here.